Ivip - a scalable routing and addressing architecture for the Internet

 network-elements/ .

-DRTM - Distributed Real Time Mapping for Ivip and (potentially) LISP
+DRTM - Distributed Real Time Mapping for Ivip and (potentially) the LISP protocol

 2010-03-26: please see the new description of the major parts of DRTM, with three detailed illustrations: